Family Engineering Inspires Students (and Mom and Dad)

 “We have them reverse-engineer a retractable ballpoint pen,” Hutzler says.
 “First, they put it together alone and then they put it together using an assembly-line process, timing the difference between the two.”

 The need for the program certainly exists, according to Hutzler.
-Recent research has revealed that
+Recent research has

 • Eighty-five percent of students aged 8–17 are not interested in a engineering career.